marcelotduarte/cx_Freeze/doc/src/keywords.rst

 .. _keyword/license_files:

 ``license_files``
-    A list of glob patterns for license related files that should be included.
+    A list of glob patterns for license-related files that should be included.
     If neither ``license_file`` nor ``license_files`` is specified, this option defaults to ``LICEN[CS]E*``, ``COPYING*``, ``NOTICE*``, and ``AUTHORS*``.